Auto-Delivered Manga: Why a Watched Folder Beats a File Manager

 Here's where the story gets interesting.
 We tried auto-delivery to other formats first — a Dropbox folder, a web-based reader, even a phone app.
 None of them produced the same completion-rate bump.
 The effect only showed up when the delivery target was a dedicated e-reader.

 The reason is behavioural geography.
 A Kindle is a context device: you pick it up to read, and only to read.
 There's no Instagram competing for attention, no "let me just check my email first" loop, no notification dragging you out of the chapter.
 The decision to engage with the content happens once, when you reach for the device — not forty times during the reading session.
-Auto-delivery populates the content into that "reading context" perfectly, so the only thing left to decide is whether to pick up the Kindle at all.
+A watched folder populates the content into that "reading context" perfectly, so the only thing left to decide is whether to pick up the Kindle at all.

 We've written about this in more depth in Why Dedicated E-Readers Are the Ultimate Manga Sanctuary — the short version is that single-purpose devices work precisely because they compete for nothing.